 Things To Know When You Apply

-The Public Interest Network operates and supports organizations committed to a shared vision of a better world and a strategic approach to getting things done.
+The Public Interest Network operates and supports organizations committed to a shared vision of a better world and a strategic approach to social change.
 Click here for things you should know about our network when you apply.

-The Public Interest Network is an equal opportunity employer.
+Fund for the Public Interest is an equal opportunity employer.